kreezii/jsgam/README.md

-# jsgam
+# JSGAM
-JavaScript adventure game maker
+JavaScript adventure game maker using Pixi.js as renderer.